David Welch: So my second question is around mindfulness. How would you describe the present moment or being present.

 Now, in this session, I am saying to you…begin to unravel and expose a peace that was in you already.
 Begin to unravel your trepidation of being as powerful as you are.
 I want you to hold the feeling you are having right now.
 And I’m taking you into the next room.
 So, stop your recorders while still in that sensation.

 David Welch: is the founder and CEO of Awaken Global Media and Chief Editor of AWAKEN.com, producer of the award-winning movie “Peaceful Warrior,” and a member of the Directors Guild of America and Screen Actors Guild.
 David is a master practitioner of Neuro-linguistic programming, a certified Kundalini Yoga instructor and has a continuous, committed daily yoga, meditation and Qi gong practice.

-Editors note: Guru Singh is one of my primary teachers.
+Editors note: Guru Singh is my teacher.